 The decomposed body was found by a fisherman on July 11, 1963, in the water of the Keen County Reservoir in Jackson County, the Oregon State Police said.
 The boy, fully dressed, was wrapped in a blanket and quilt with iron molds inside, an apparent attempt to weigh him down in the water.

 Later, investigators turned to genetic genealogy, through which an unknown suspect's DNA left at a crime scene can be identified using his or her family members who voluntarily submit their DNA samples to a database.
-This allows police to create a much larger family tree compared with using only law enforcement databases like CODIS.
+This allows police to create a much larger family tree compared to using only law enforcement databases like CODIS.

 This approach also can be used for unknown victims -- like in this case.